a-reznic/android-buildtime/README.md

 # All results will be sent to the server
 You can see results of all tests here: https://buildtime.reznicsoftware.com

-You Device result: https://buildtime.reznicsoftware.com/device/{your device id} - response from
+You Device result: https://buildtime.reznicsoftware.com/device/{device_id} - response from server